laurabeth2003/Conquer-Project/README.md

 Laura connected all the other screens to the database, and finished screen 4.

 5/5 Ty entered comments to polish the code, and Laura finished bug testing the program.

+Laura also turned the program into a .exe file, able to be run by any computer.

-5/7 We finished the screen recording and uploaded our project on this day
+5/7 We finished the screen recording and uploaded our project on this day.